Computer desk: Ergonomic desk

 The ergonomic desk is a modern desk form which, like the adjustable drawing table or drafting table, offers mechanical adjustments for the placement of its elements in order to maximize user comfort and efficiency.
 The ergonomic desk is usually a "stand-alone" piece of furniture allowing access to the adjustment mechanisms.
 Some ergonomic desks have a sufficiently large desktop height adjustment to create either a common "sit-down" desk or a less common standing desk, which allows the user to work while standing.
 The ergonomic desk is usually a close companion to the ergonomic chair.

 The ergonomic desk originated with the beginning of the field of human factors or ergonomics after World War II.
 Legislation stating minimal requirements for furniture used by office workers referred to ergonomic desk standards.

 The desk area should be deep enough to accommodate a monitor placed at least 20 inches away from your eyes.

 Health and safety

 Some research has indicated that the placement of computer desks in an office environment can influence workers' happiness and productivity.
-Having an appropriate chair increases comfort and can reduce work-related injuries and pain.
+Having an appropriate chair increases comfort and can reduce work-related injuries and pain from ergonomic hazards.